nhsb1/listcleanup/readme.txt

-The goal: A clean file that's ready for import into some other system The Source: test2.csv is the starting point
+The goal: A clean file that's ready for import into some other system The Source: source.csv is the starting point
-Pre-work: Test2.csv was pulled from an Mturk raw output column no scrubbing otherwise
+Pre-work: source.csv was pulled from an Mturk raw output column no scrubbing otherwise

 Usage: cleanup1.py -f source.csv > cleaned.csv